Port Alberni: In June, the saints enjoyed a week of excellent ministry from John Abernethy.

 Vancouver: Two weeks of children’s meetings closed in Nanaimo Rd. with 91 children and 28 adults, besides workers, present on the closing night.
 Some good contacts have been made in the area.
 A weekly children’s meeting for ten weeks is planned starting later in September.
 Deep Cove and Victoria Drive enjoyed a brief visit from Aubrey Kelly of Mexico.
 Summer children’s efforts are being undertaken in Burnaby and West Richmond in August.

-Squamish: Tent meetings for the second summer will run from August 12-26 with the responsibility shared by Kyle Fairfield and Caleb Simonyi-Gindele.
+Squamish: Tent meetings for the second summer will run from August 12-26.
 Children’s meetings are to be held in the mornings of the second week.

 Taylorside: The conference on July 1st weekend was considered to be profitable.
 Helpful ministry was given by our brethren R. Boyle, J. Gould, J. Hanna, J. Ronald, Jr., P. Simms, and J. Webb.